Multi-robot Motion Planning based on Nets-within-Nets Modeling and Simulation: Introduction

-The Nets-within-Nets belong to the family of high-level nets, in which each token can transfer information such as the state of another process \cite{jensen2012high}.
-For this particular type of net, each token is represented by another net denoted as \textit{Object net}.
-The relations between these objects nets and other nets are captured in \textit{System net}, which contains a global view of the entire system \cite{valk2003object}.
+One challenge for the stated problem appears when the multi-robot system is composed of heterogeneous robots, as needed by daily applications, e.g., in the agriculture domain \cite{ju2021hybrid}.
+We propose a solution based on a hierarchical approach of Petri net models, known as the Nets-within-Nets (NwN) paradigm \cite{jensen2012high}.
+The particularity of this family of high-level nets is characterized by the fact that each token can transfer information such as states of another process.
+In this sense, a token is visualized as a Petri net denoted as \textit{Object net}.
+Moreover, the relation between these nets is captured in \textit{System net}, which contains a global view of the entire system \cite{valk2003object}.

-In the proposed solution, robots are implemented as Object nets.
-Additionally, the team's mission is also implemented as an Object net.
-The interactions between robots and mission models take place via the System net.
-The model is implemented using the Renew tool~\cite{cabac2016renew}, which is used to obtain path-planning solutions that accomplish the mission through simulation.